tpcarmen/PlexExport/README.md

 If you like it, let me know.
 If you don’t like it, let me know. 😎

-Note that this is a bash script so it requires Linux (Redhat, Ubuntu, Fedora, Debian, etc.).

-It *might* work on Mac, since they apparently run a flavor of Linux under the covers, but I don't have access to a Mac and can't test it.
+Note that this is a bash script so it requires Bash, which typically means Linux.
+It *might* work on Mac, since Mac Terminal runs bash for it's shell, but I don't have access to a Mac so I can't test it.

-When I get a chance, I’ll do a Windows version if nobody else does it first.

 Dependencies: